Clairebear8888/linked_repo_Unicornshooting_game/README.md

 Vanilla JavaScript (ES6) for all game logic

-Runs directly in the browser — no installs needed!
+Runs directly in the browser, no installs needed!

 💡 Inspiration
 -------------------------------------------------------------------------------------------------------------